Web Application Penetration Testing Checklist

 Denial of Service Testing

-The goal of DoS testing is to identify and mitigate points of vulnerability that could lead to service disruption, ensuring the application is stable and functional under extreme conditions.
+The goal of DoS testing is to identify and mitigate weak points that could lead to service disruption, supporting risk mitigation and rapid remediation to keep the application stable and functional, even under extreme load.
 Here’s how it’s done:

 • Decide which systems, services, and resources you’ll target, and set limits for how much stress you’ll put on them